-People considering retirement who do not believe they will have enough after tax income in the country where they live (or like a growing number don't believe they are getting value for money) are now starting to look at other options to protect and extend their hard earned savings.
+Many are now starting to look at other options to protect and extend their hard earned savings.
+People who do not believe they will have enough after tax income in the country where they live.
+Or a growing number don't believe they are getting value for the tax they pay.

-If you live in a country which has a residence-based income tax regime like South Africa, New Zealand or the US you are taxed on your world wide income .
+If you live in a country which has a residence-based income tax regime.
+Countries like South Africa, New Zealand or the US tax your world wide income .
 So even if you earn no income in the country where you live the government will take a share of your worldwide earnings.

-As the normal definition of a resident for tax is, anyone resident in the country for more than 183 days in a 12-month period, a PT will spend up to 183 days in one country and then move on to another country.
+As the general definition of a resident for tax is, anyone resident in the country for more than 183 days in a 12-month period.
+A PT will spend less than 183 days in one country and then move on to another country.

 This could result in living an adventurous, nomadic lifestyle financed by your tax savings!

-In countries with sourced-based tax systems (like the UK) you only pay tax on the income earned in that country.
+In countries like the UK with sourced-based tax systems UK you only pay tax on the income earned in that country.

-Taxes are often used as political tools resulting in very skewed contributions from individuals.
-For example in the US where only about 50% of individual taxpayers actually pay tax, or a country like South Africa where you have 22 million voters and 5 million individual taxpayers!.
+Taxes are often used as political tools resulting in skewed contributions from individuals.
+For example in the US where only about 50% of individual taxpayers actually pay tax.
+Or a country like South Africa where you have 22 million voters and 5 million individual taxpayers!.

 The other tax concern is that tax laws can be changed at the whim of politicians ... so what is favorable for you today may be unfavorable tomorrow.

-Retirement and tax planning will become increasingly important as taxes become more and more onerous to meet the increasing welfare and health obligations.
+Retirement and tax planning will become more important as taxes become more and more onerous.
+Being increased to meet the increasing welfare and health obligations.

-Retirees may receive income from a variety of sources, including social security benefits, and distributions from pensions, annuities, IRAs and other retirement plans.
+Retirees may receive income from a variety of sources.
+Including social security benefits.
+Plus distributions from pensions, annuities, IRAs and other retirement plans.

-Through careful retirement and tax planning, managing the amount and timing of withdrawal amounts, you can keep your taxes as low as possible by using some tried and tested strategies:
+With careful retirement and tax planning and managing the amount and timing of withdrawals you can keep your taxes as low as possible.
+By using some tried and tested strategies:

-Ensure that you get objective and complete advice … a second opinion is often the best course of action!
+Ensure that you get objective and complete advice.
+With a second opinion often the best course of action!

-There are a number of publications regarding international tax.
+There are many publications about international tax.
 But as this can be very complex my advice is to consult an international tax expert.

 Be warned, retirement and tax planning is a very complex exercise … and the one man you don't want to cross, or make cross, is the tax man.